jmontross/jmontross.github.com/source/_posts/2013-07-25-how-to-host-sinatra-on-nginx-using-linode.markdown

     39  git clone git@github.com:jmontross/karmagrove.git

 This will have to be another post...
-Hope setting up nginx, sinatra, and